-In the 17th century ship decoration reached its greatest height.
-For Sweden, sparsely populated and unknown, and for Gustav II Adolf with his ambitions for a great empire, it was important to show that we were as mighty as other countries.
-Vasa's sculptures would demonstrate a powerful nation with strong political and military resources.
+In the 17th century, ship decoration reached its peak.
+For Sweden, which was sparsely populated and relatively unknown, and for the king Gustav II Adolf with his great power ambitions, it was important to convey the nation's strength and its military and political resources through the ship’s sculptures.

 Listen